Usually, people are infected when they walk barefoot on contaminated soil.

 Doctors may use a flexible viewing tube (endoscope) inserted through the mouth into the small intestine to take a sample of tissue there.
 A thin tube is threaded through the endoscope and used to suction up a sample of tissue.
 Doctors use the endoscope to determine where to take samples.

 If doctors suspect hyperinfection syndrome, they also examine a sputum sample for larvae and take chest x-rays to look for evidence of lung infection.

-Blood tests to check for antibodies to Strongyloides are usually done.
-(Antibodies are proteins produced by the immune system to help defend the body against attack, including that by parasites.)
+Blood tests to check for antibodies to Strongyloides are also done.
+(Antibodies Antibodies One of the body's lines of defense (immune system) involves white blood cells (leukocytes) that travel through the bloodstream and into tissues, searching for and attacking microorganisms and... read more are proteins produced by the immune system to help defend the body against attack, including that by parasites.)
 However, these tests cannot distinguish between new and old infections or sometimes between Strongyloides and other roundworm infections.

 All people who have strongyloidiasis are treated.

 For most cases of strongyloidiasis, one of the following is used:

 Ivermectin, given once a day for 1-2 days